 Keeping clothing in a self-storage unit is a great way to create more closet space.
 It’s also useful for preserving seldom-used or valuable clothing, like a wedding dress or baby clothes, rather than letting them collect dust.
-If you’re looking to put some clothing in self-storage, follow these basic steps to ensure your wardrobe remains in pristine condition while tucked away.
+If you’re looking to put some clothing in self-storage, follow these basic steps to ensure your wardrobe remains in pristine condition.

 Whether it’s for one year or 10, your clothing needs to be clean before being put in storage.
 Perfumes, perspiration and other contaminants can settle into the fabric and stain, possibly damaging clothing over time.
-Soiled clothing can even cause foul odors to fill the storage unit and potentially attract insects and other pests, so be sure all your clothing is cleaned before it’s packed.
-Even if your clothes appear clean, run them through a washing machine or have them dry cleaned to be sure.
+Soiled clothing can also cause foul odors to fill the storage unit and potentially attract insects and other pests.
+Even if your clothes appear clean, run them through a washing machine or have them dry cleaned before packing them away to be sure.

 While the average cardboard box will suffice in most instances, there are a variety of useful storage supplies specifically designed to protect your clothing you should consider acquiring.